How to Change Row Color Based on Text Value in Cell in Excel

 fill up new formatting dialog box

-• Moreover, we need to format the matched cells.
-The format section will help you out.
-We have chosen the color of the text as Automatic.
-The fill cells option will help you to color the rows with a specific color.
+• We have chosen the color of the text as Automatic.
+Go to the Fill tab and pick a background color.
 In this case, we chose the Yellow color.

 selecting color for conditional formatting